buhrmi/open-core/README.md

 Installation instructions ---> [HERE](https://github.com/buhrmi/core/blob/master/INSTALL.md)

 After installation, use [this configuration file](https://github.com/buhrmi/core/blob/master/docs/open-core.cfg) to configure your node to connect to the network.
+Note that this config file pre-configures my personal validator node (validator.open-core.org) in the quorum.
+DO NOT USE IT if you don't trust this node.

 * The only reason it requires Postgres 9.5 is because of upserts.
 I was too lazy/too inexperienced with C++ to refactor the code enough to work without upserts (the "on-the-fly" address creation feature).
 Accepting pull request that fixes that.